 When two vehicles collide head-on, their combined speeds drastically increase the impact force of a crash.
 Two cars travelling at just 40 mph down a highway who collide head-on suddenly experience forces as if they had been travelling 80 mph.
 This makes frontal accidents particularly dangerous.

 Head-on accidents are dangerous for another reason besides sheer velocity.
 In these types of accidents, cars typically come to a complete stop immediately.
 This abrupt change in velocity, which accident reconstructionists term delta-V, is severe in this kind of accident.

-Head on collision cases are often easier to prove than many other types of car accident cases because there is usually enough physical evidence at the scene.
-Our lawyers consider skid marks, breaking times, human factors analysis, black boxes, and so many other things that can prove with a high degree of certainty the cause of an accident.
+Head-on collision cases are often easier to prove than other types of car accident cases because there is usually plenty of physical evidence at the scene.
+Our lawyers consider skid marks, breaking times, human error, black boxes, and other factors that can prove with a high degree of certainty the cause of an accident.

-Most of the head on vehicle crash cases we see involve death or a severe injury and these are almost invariably six and seven figure cases.
+Most of the head-on vehicle crash cases we see involve death or a severe injury and these are almost invariably six and seven figure cases.
+Additionally, most cases will settle before trial.
 Often, the only thing that keeps the settlement value of these cases down is the insurance policies.
-Sometimes, the most important work we do in these cases is finding applicable insurance that can cover the loss in places where you would least expect to find it.
+Sometimes, the most important work we do in these cases is finding applicable insurance that can cover the loss in unexpected places.